 Heat sunflower oil in a medium heavy based pot or deep fat fryer. – You want the oil to be at least 10cm deep.
 I find using a smaller pot is easier as less oil is required.

 Place the seasoned flour in a flat dish, and using a tablespoon measure, scoop out the falafel mix and drop onto the flour.
-Roll these lightly dust in the flour.
+Roll these lightly to dust in the flour.

 Place layers of paper towel on a large tray and have a slotted spoon ready.

 When the oil has reached 180C / 350F – drop about 10 – 12 balls into the oil and fry for about 3 – 5 minutes until they start going brown.
 Be careful not to overcrowd the oil as this will reduce the temperature.
 Remove with a slotted spoon and drain on the kitchen paper.